Gtomika/aws-terraform-sample-app/terraform/README.md

 Additionally, the ``backend.hcl`` file also must be provided.

+**Warning** Do not run terraform plan or apply locally, it should be only run by the CI/CD pipeline!

 ## Terraform user and permissions

 Terraform scripts are using the credentials of the AWS IAM user ``terraform``.
 These